WhatTheDickens/engl340-s24/mod-4/outcomes.md

 - We'll meet in the College Union Ballroom to participate in Douglass Day.

+***Class work:*** *In the folder for 2-14, share the letter from the Library of Congress that details your contributions for the day, along with your journal file for the day containing some notes on your experience working with the Douglass correspondence.*

 ## Friday, February 16

 - Group 4 meeting.

+***Class work:*** *In the folder for 2-16, share your journal file for the day with notes about anything you've learned today; it can be something you learned in this class or another one or in some context unrelated to your classes.*

 ## Monday, February 19